 Causes of trigeminal neuralgia

-How can I prevent trigeminal neuralgia?
+How can trigeminal neuralgia be prevented?

 Evaluation & Diagnosis

-Treatment of Facial Neuralgia in Turkey
+Treatment of facial neuralgia in Turkey

 Treating trigeminal neuralgia requires several approaches.
 Here are the typical steps: